 “Uh-huh.”

-“Phil Collins is on a Howard Jones song?”
+“Phil Collins is playing on a Howard Jones song?”

 She nodded and smiled.
+She knew I’d be impressed.
 “Uh-huh.
-Now be quiet… and stop moving please.”
+Now be quiet… and stop moving… please.”

 I couldn’t believe it.
-Our favourite musicians combined their talents into one song.
-In a way, their union somehow amplified our own.
-I felt it to be a good sign of things to come because, back then, our music was a part of our identity.
-Then again, it also sounded like a story about an unachievable love.
-Why would I like such a theme?
-I had my love.
-She was right there with me.
+Our favourite musicians had combined their talents.
+In a way, their union somehow amplified ours.
+I felt it to be a good sign of things to come.
+Back then, our music was a part of our identity.

 And you want her, and she wants you